 We maintain perpetual shareholder mailing lists for both electronic notices and quarterly and annual hard copy mailings.
 All shareholders and interested parties can be added to the perpetual list by request to Melcor Investor Relations.
 Please specify whether you wish to be added to the electronic list, the paper list or both.
+If you already receive annual and/or quarterly reports, you do not need to complete the form again unless you would like to change your option, or if your mailing address has changed.

 By Mail: Investor Relations